BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 # Bond Lifecycle Phases
+With an understanding of all of the ecosystem roles, it is next important to understand each of the phases in the bond lifecycle.
+Within each phase are a different set of rules and allowable actions that agents can take.
+There are also certain conditions that must be met in order to move from one phase to another.

-The bonding curve system can be described as a finite state machine, with multiple  finite phases or states, inputs and outputs in and out of each state, and state transitions from one state to another in response to an input.
+From a technical perspective, the bonding curve system can be described as a finite state machine, with multiple finite phases or states, inputs and outputs in and out of each state, and state transitions from one state to another in response to an input.

 > Note: For simplicity and consistency with modelling and simulation explainers, this document adopts a pseudo-code or protocol-like language.